 Hands-on-learning for students and the community

-The facility will host camps for K-12 students to explore STEM fields in a creative setting.
-Gillette College students and local entrepreneurs will be able to test out innovative ideas without the financial risk of purchasing their own equipment.
-Area 59 will be a place where anyone and everyone can come in with an idea and leave with a finished product.
+Gillette College also utilizes Area 59 to host camps for K-12 students to explore STEM fields in a creative setting.
+Gillette College students and local entrepreneurs are able to test out innovative ideas without the financial risk of purchasing their own equipment.
+Area 59 is a place where anyone and everyone can come in with an idea and leave with a finished product.